hwrdtm/rust-examples/simple-observability-pipeline/README.md

 ## Getting Started

 1. Start the OTEL Collector with `docker compose up`.
-2. Start the proxy server with `sudo cargo run --bin proxy-server`.
+2. Start the proxy server with `cargo run --bin proxy-server`.
-3. Run the publish OTEL script with `sudo cargo run --bin publish-otel`.
+3. Run the publish OTEL script with `cargo run --bin publish-otel`.
 You should see logs in the OTEL Collector service.

 ## Test File Offsets